varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 <i>

-Recently, I was talking about design systems infrastructure at awesome React Finland conference.
+Recently, I was talking about design systems infrastructure at the awesome React Finland conference.
 The day before the conference, there was a traditional dinner for speakers.
-I like this tradition, it makes possible for us speakers to know each other and the conference organizers so that the next days we work as a team to provide the very best event.
+I like this tradition as it makes possible for us speakers to meet our fellows and the conference organizers so that the next days we work as a team to provide the very best event.
 As usual, we were asking each other what the talks are about.
 When it was my turn, I started to explain that my talk is going to be about building infrastructure for a design system and particularly a design system website.
 One person interrupted me with a question "A style guide?".
 And that is the key issue.
 Many people think that **design systems** are equal to **style guides**.
-But it is much more, it must be much more.
+But they are much more, they must be much more.
 On this page, I show what is a design system from different perspectives: design, development, project and even business.

 </i>